jfyuen/weather-reader/README.md

 - `${FILE_PATH}`: path to file to read`
 - `latitude`, `longitude`: coordinates to get value
+- Option `-o` to save output to a file, default to stdout

 The output is in csv format, to handle future multiple coordinates to output at once.